vickynovlani/nops-docs/pages/Developer/developer-scheduler-slackbot.md

     * Click the copy button on the right of the key, and save the key.You must download a copy of the key when it is generated as you will not be able to access it again.
 * Access to AWS account.
 It is advisable to have an admin access

-### Steps to create the nSwitch SlackBot:
+### Steps to create the Scheduler SlackBot:

 1. Login to nOps platform
 2. Go to Organization Settings > API Key > On the top right you will find a button “Generate New API Key” > Click to generate a new API Key and save it somewhere.
 We will need this later.
 3. Login to your AWS account Go to AWS Lambda > Create a aws chatbot that will integrate with the dedicated slack channel we setup to communicate with aws

-**Use the following Lambda code to create the nSwitch SlackBot Lambda Function:**
+**Use the following Lambda code to create the Scheduler SlackBot Lambda Function:**
 ```lambda
     import boto3
     import urllib3